TastyLeprechaun/Pott-O-Gold/README.md

 Hello World

 I'm short and crafty.
-People always try to catch me, to get my gold but I'm hard to catch.
+People always try to catch me but I'm hard to catch.